gregwebs/blog.gregweber.info/posts/2011-06-08-high-performance-rb-part2.markdown

 tags: ruby,mongodb
 ---

 This is part 2 of a series.
 [Part 1](/posts/2011-06-03-high-performance-rb-part1) was on fibers, enumerators and scalbale XML parsing.
+[Part 3](/posts/2011-06-16-high-performance-rb-part3) is on non-blocking IO and web application scalability.

 ## MongoDB is a better default data store for most web applications.